MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/5-exercise-3-add-new-command.md

 ---
 lab:
     title: 'Exercise 3 - Add a new command'
-    module: 'LAB 02: Build your own message extension plugin with TypeScript (TS) for Microsoft Copilot'
+    module: 'LAB 02: Build your own message extension plugin with TypeScript (TS) for Microsoft 365 Copilot'
 ---

 # Exercise 3 - Add a new command

 In this exercise, you'll enhance the Teams Message Extension and Copilot plugin by adding a new command.
 While the current message extension effectively provides information about products within the Northwind inventory database, it doesn't provide information related to Northwind’s customers.
 You'll introduce a new command associated with an API call that retrieves products ordered by a customer name specified by the user.
 This exercise assumes you have completed at least exercises 1, 2, and 3.
-It's fine to skip Exercise 4 in case you don't have a Copilot for Microsoft 365 license.
+It's fine to skip Exercise 4 in case you don't have a Microsoft 365 Copilot license.

 We'll go through the following tasks to accomplish this: